DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Related Work

-\textbf{Depth estimation attack.} Thanks to their effectiveness and potential for real-time performance, depth estimation systems have become integral to safety-critical applications such as autonomous driving~\cite{Cheng_2024_CVPR} and robotic navigation~\cite{cai2024spatialbot}.
+\textbf{Depth estimation attack.} Due to their effectiveness and capability for real-time performance, depth estimation systems have become essential components of safety-critical applications such as autonomous driving~\cite{Cheng_2024_CVPR} and robotic navigation~\cite{cai2024spatialbot}.
 Monocular depth estimation models, in particular, have been extensively studied under both digital~\cite{wong2020targeted, chawla2022adversarial, YunJCL23Poster} and physical adversarial attacks~\cite{ChengLCTCLZ22MDEAttack, LiuWWHGX024Roadmarks, ZhengHTZ0024piAttack, ZhengLS00024cvpr}.
 These evaluations have revealed various system vulnerabilities and led to the development of tailored defense strategies~\cite{hu2019analysis, selfsupadvtraining2023/iclr, selfsupadvtraining2024/tpami}, including adversarial training and robust feature learning.
-In contrast, stereo depth estimation systems—despite their geometric soundness and widespread deployment—have received relatively limited adversarial attention.
-Existing research has focused primarily on digital, white-box attacks~\cite{berger2022stereoscopic, wong2021stereopagnosia}, overlooking potential vulnerabilities in the physical world and leaving a lack of effective defense strategies.
-This gap is especially concerning given stereo systems' reliance on precise left-right correspondence, where failures can have serious real-world implications—particularly in autonomous systems that depend on accurate and reliable 3D perception~\cite{yang2019drivingstereo}.
+In contrast, despite their geometric soundness and widespread deployment, stereo depth estimation systems~\cite{lipson2021raft, li2021revisiting} have received limited attention in adversarial research.
+Existing research has focused primarily on digital, white-box attacks~\cite{berger2022stereoscopic, wong2021stereopagnosia}, overlooking potential vulnerabilities in the physical world.
+This gap is particularly concerning, as stereo systems rely on precise correspondence between left and right images.
+Failures in such systems can lead to serious consequences, especially in autonomous applications where accurate and reliable 3D perception~\cite{yang2019drivingstereo} is critical.